Huiyicc/jsonrepaircpp/README.md

 A robust JSON repair library for c++ — fixes malformed, truncated, or otherwise invalid JSON strings and converts them into valid JSON.

-This is a faithful port of the original [josdejong/jsonrepair](https://github.com/josdejong/jsonrepair) library (written in JavaScript/Python/...) to <目标语言>.
+This is a faithful port of the original [josdejong/jsonrepair](https://github.com/josdejong/jsonrepair) library (written in JavaScript/Python/...) to c++.
 All core functionality is preserved.

 The library can automatically fix common JSON issues, including: